56 Fun And Interesting Facts About The Dominican Republic

 The investor option requires an investment of US$200,000, which can be in the form of a bank CD deposit, an operating company, or property purchase (through a company).

-If you qualify under one of the fast-track options, you’re granted permanent residency straightaway.
+As soon as you qualify under one of the fast-track options, you get permanent residency straightaway.

 Under the regular residency application, you have to renew your status every year for the first four years.